 Create a Cartoon Character

 This tutorial will outline how to create a cartoon character similar to the Powerpuff Girls using vector tools in Acorn.
+Be sure to read up on how to use the Bézier tool if you aren’t already familiar with this feature.

 To start create a new image in Acorn, File ▸ New.
 The dimensions of 1000 x 1000 pixels with a white background is used here.
 Choose the elliptical shape tool and draw out an oval with a black stroke and a light skin colored fill.
 The oval seen below is 556 x 458 pixels with a stroke of 12.